Amplitudes/amplitudes/_pages/workguidelines.md

 ## JJ's responsibilities as PI:

-* Find funding, or give fair notice when funding is going to lapse.
+* Find funding, or give fair notice when funding will lapse.
-* Make himself available for meetings as necessary.
+* Make himself available and accessible.
 * Cover administrative, paperwork, and grant-reporting issues.
 * Provide scientific leadership.
 * Provide career guidance and help group members work towards *their* career goals